How Much Does A Garden Room Cost? An Impartial Guide

 EPDM Rubber Roof

-• Remarkably long-lasting with superior resistance to weather conditions.
+1. Remarkably long-lasting with superior resistance to weather conditions

-• While it boasts high durability, it remains vulnerable to punctures or tears from sharp objects, such as tree branches.
+1. Vulnerable to punctures or tears from sharp objects, such as tree branches

 Metal Roof

-• Electrical fixtures and lighting on the roof might need to be externally mounted, with trunking utilised to conceal wiring.
+1. Electrical fixtures and lighting on the roof might need to be externally mounted, with trunking utilized to conceal wiring

-• Sound Consideration - Metal roofs may amplify noise during intense rain or hail, potentially disrupting concentration.
+2. Metal roofs may amplify noise during intense rain or hail, potentially disrupting your concentration

-• Prone to dents if an object falls on them
+3. Prone to dents if an object falls on them.

 Rigid Foam vs Quilted vs SIPS vs Mineral Wall